sensu/sensu-docs-legacy/source/docs/0.16/faq.md

 Yes.
 You can run as many Sensu servers as you require.
 Check results are distributed to Sensu servers in a round-robin fashion, allowing you to scale out.
-Running more that one Sensu server is recommended.
+Running more than one Sensu server is recommended.

 ### When I have multiple Sensu servers, which one will be the master? {#when-i-have-multiple-sensu-servers-which-one-will-be-the-master}